Certification Policies and FAQ

 8. How can I study for Exams?

 The Linux Foundation's Certification Exams are performance-based, which means the only way to ‘study’ for them is to practice, practice, practice.
 The overview of domains and competencies listed on the webpage for each Certification provides guidance on the topics covered in an Exam.
 Candidates are encouraged to gain as much hands-on experience as possible in order to build mastery using the command line (since the Exam terminal does not use a Graphical Interface).
+Be sure to check out our Free Certification Prep Guide for more help.

 Some Candidates, especially those newer to Linux, may find it valuable to complete a formal training course.
-The Linux Foundation provides optional test preparation courses that cover the relevant material.
+The Linux Foundation offers optional test preparation courses that cover the relevant material.
 Candidates may also choose to take optional training from The Linux Foundation or from another training provider to help them prepare for the Exams.
 Keep in mind that while training can be a great first step, it is not required and does not guarantee that you will pass the Exam.
 Recommended courses from the Linux Foundation's Training Curriculum are listed on the webpage for each Certification Exam, though it is strictly optional whether Candidates take training from the Linux Foundation vs. other providers, if training is chosen at all.

 9. Exam Policies: when do I need to show up, what do I need to bring and do?